mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 - finally Conclusion makes claims to favour leading without concepts - concrete fading -->
 <!-- Concrete fading here?  -->

-One aspect of inclusion is to engage the interests of learners.
-In the next section we briefly examine some of the techniques educators are using to make computing engaging to a diverse set of learners.

 ### Universal Design for Learning